Skip to main content

 Frequently Asked Questions

-Bullet: Surge is a strategy game.
+Bullet: Surge is a tactical real-time strategy game with anime theme.

 Bullet: Surge is available on PC, Mac OS, Windows and Linux.